artrag/PCM-SCC-player-on-msx/README.md

 # PCM-SCC-player-on-msx
-This player and encoder allows to use the SCC chip to play pcm audio on the ISR
+This assembly player and its matlab encoder allow to use the SCC chip to play pcm audio on the ISR

 The player needs cycle accurate code in the ISR so it has to be specialized for NTSC and PAL machines.
 The current repository is strictly tailored for NTSC machines.
 Use the roms on PAL and you will get very low SNR audio.